autowarefoundation/autoware-documentation/docs/community/support/troubleshooting/index.md

 ```

 In this state, when a died process occurs when you run the autoware again, a core file will be created.
-Remeber to remove the size limit of the core file.
+Remember to remove the size limit of the core file.

 ```bash
 ulimit -c unlimited